Zenith-the-realest/school-vault/Notes/Physics/Net resistance and circuit calculations.md

 Net resistance is the total resistance.
 If the components or their arrangements are changed, the net resistance changes.

 > For example, imagine a lamp in the circuit.
-If another lamp is added in **series,** the current will *decrease,* and the net resistance *increases.*
+If another lamp is added in **series,** the current will *not change (current is always the same in a series circuit)* and the net resistance *increases.*
 > However, if you added another lamp in **parallel,** the total current *increases,* and the net resistance *decreases.*
 # How are series circuits analysed?